jeswr/css-auth-utils/README.md

 In some testing use cases we wish to follow the browser login flow, but mock the user interaction with the browser.
 This can be achieved using the `cssRedirectFactory` which fills in the email and password and completes the user flow with the CSS using puppeteer.

+Generally this should only be used when testing browser login flows in e2e tests.

 ```ts
 import { cssRedirectFactory } from '@jeswr/css-auth-utils';